Kidney stone disease: Size

 Stones less than 5 mm in diameter pass spontaneously in up to 98% of cases, while those measuring 5 to 10 mm in diameter pass spontaneously in less than 53% of cases.

 Stones that are large enough to fill out the renal calyces are called staghorn stones and are composed of struvite in a vast majority of cases, which forms only in the presence of urease-forming bacteria.
 Other forms that can possibly grow to become staghorn stones are those composed of cystine, calcium oxalate monohydrate, and uric acid.

 Prevention

-Preventative measures depend on the type of stones.
+Preventive measures depend on the type of stones.
 In those with calcium stones, drinking plenty of fluids, thiazide diuretics and citrate are effective as is allopurinol in those with high uric acid levels in urine.

 Dietary measures

 Specific therapy should be tailored to the type of stones involved.
 Diet can have an effect on the development of kidney stones.
 Preventive strategies include some combination of dietary modifications and medications with the goal of reducing the excretory load of calculogenic compounds on the kidneys.
 Dietary recommendations to minimize the formation of kidney stones include: